feelfine1977/WISE/README.md

 1. **Define a process norm**
-   Business goals (e.g. “reliable three-way matching”, “less rework”) are translated into a set of constraints grouped into *layers* such as:
+   Business goals (e.g. “reliable three-way matching”, “less rework”) are translated into a set of constraints grouped into layers such as:

    - *Presence* – mandatory steps should occur.
-   - *Order/Lag* – steps should occur in the right order and within a lag.
+   - *Order/Lag* – steps should occur in the right order and within a time window.
-   - *Balance* – quantities/amounts should “add up”.
+   - *Balance* – quantities or amounts should “add up” within a tolerance.
    - *Singularity* – certain activities should not repeat.
    - *Exclusion* – forbidden steps or patterns should not occur.